-Common Essay
+Common App Essay

+Prompt: The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
+How did it affect you, and what did you learn from the experience?

 It was a casual Sunday evening; I was relaxing in my chair, painting my Warhammer figurines.
 Suddenly, my mother knocked on my door, and to my shock—there were tears in her eyes.

-"Grandmother had been diagnosed with cancer"
+"Grandmother had been diagnosed with cancer."

 I was scared, and I didn't know how to react.
 I was left speechless.
 Cancer has just appeared to a close family member of mine.